 Regional Partnership Grants to Increase the Well-Being of, and to Improve the Permanency Outcomes for, Children Affected by Substance Abuse

-This opportunity provides funding for collaborative regional partnerships that provide activities and services designed to increase the well-being, improve permanency outcomes, and enhance the safety of children and families experiencing substance use disorders.
+This opportunity provides funding for collaborative regional partnerships that provide activities and services designed to increase the well-being of, improve permanency outcomes for, and enhance the safety of children and families affected by substance use disorders.

 Grantees are required to target services to communities in which there are a number of children in out-of-home placements or who are at risk of being placed in an out-of-home placement due to the substantial impact of substance abuse.

 Grantees must collaborate with a wide range of family-serving agencies, including, but not limited to, child welfare agencies, substance abuse treatment providers, mental health agencies, courts, and other service organizations.

 - Services and activities for children and youth that

 - Access to mental and behavioral health services, including services that address trauma

 - Early intervention and preventive services for children and adolescents that address the increased risk of substance abuse

 - Substance abuse treatment and trauma services for

 parents and families including:

 - Long-term residential treatment programs where children can live on-site with their mothers and where the mother's partner is served as well